herbert-50/SSE-One/doc/manual.md

 Rests are represented by the sign " ' " and tied notes (which have the same note value as their predecessor) are represented by "\~\~\~".
 The end of the sequence is marked with a " | ".

+## Playing Keyboard ( and not the sequence)

+... is also possible.
+Just switch off the *Record* button.

 ## Options In The Menu